 Whether you’re searching for a fun outing for your virtual schooling pod or you’re planning ahead for safer, non-pandemic times, Champion Charter Bus can help.
 Call 702-430-8311 and our team can set your educational group up with a rigorously maintained, sanitized bus rental and an experienced, well-vetted driver to handle all your transportation needs.
 Request amenities like a DVD player, TV screens, and WiFi, and you won’t even need to worry about keeping your kids preoccupied between stops!

-Just let them stream their favorite music and games on their personal devices, pop in an episode of Magic School Bus, relax in a plush, reclining seat, and let your private bus rental take you to any of these top Las Vegas field trip destinations:
+Just let them stream their favorite music and games on their personal devices, pop in an episode of Magic School Bus, relax in a plush, reclining seat, and let your private Las Vegas charter bus rental take you to any of these top field trip destinations:

 Address: 81 Hoover Dam Access Rd, Boulder City, NV 89005